bugsounet/Gateway/README.md

   * ...

   Gateway have also an embedded smarthome controler !

-  * controling MagicMirror from GoogleHome app from smartphone
+  * Able to control:
     - EXT-Screean
     - EXT-Pages
     - EXT-Spotify
     - EXT-Volume
     - ...
+  * Controling MagicMirror from GoogleHome app from smartphone
-  * controling Magicmirror from any google assistant
+  * Controling Magicmirror from any google assistant

 # Installation / update / configuration